 In the previous article I discussed some of the historical influences on the economy in the remote Indigenous communities of Arnhem Land in the Northern Territory.
-Briefly, it shows that Indigenous people have been moved from a position of traditional economic independence to a situation where almost all income into their communities comes from the Dominant Culture (DC) Government, either as social security payments, or via grants and contracts to various local organisations.
+Briefly it shows that Indigenous people have been moved from a position of traditional economic independence, to a situation where almost all income into their communities comes from the Dominant Culture (DC) Government, either as social security payments, or via grants and contracts to various local organisations.

-As a result, the economy of these communities are largely artificial.
+As a result, the economy of these communities is largely artificial.
 Even where private businesses exist, ultimately they are dependent on the influx of taxation revenue from the Australian Government.
 For example, the local store in Galiwin’ku is a commercially viable and profitable enterprise that successfully employs local Yolngu staff with wages at and above the industry standard (See ALPA website for their great work).
-But ultimately, even businesses like this rely on customers whose income is almost entirely from Centrelink payments or from jobs in Government services, such as the clinic, Centrelink and the Shire council etc. The other significant non-Government employers in many Arnhem Land communities are the Home Land Resource Centres.
-These centres run a variety of commercial enterprises, but again, rely on local customers’ welfare payments, or have contracts which come from Government grants and contracts, such as housing and infrastructure projects.
+Ultimately, even businesses like this rely on customers whose income is almost entirely from Centrelink payments, or from jobs in Government services, such as the clinic, Centrelink and the Shire council etc. The other significant non-Government employers in many Arnhem Land communities are the Home Land Resource Centers.
+These centers run a variety of commercial enterprises, but again, rely on local customers’ welfare payments, or have contracts which come from Government grants and contracts, such as housing and infrastructure projects.
 Seriously, if you lived in an Indigenous community your whole life, you should be forgiven for thinking that the whole country’s economy is based on Government handouts – this is the illusionary force that surrounds you as one continues to work in the “Indigenous Industry.”
 If the Government suddenly stopped supporting Indigenous communities there would be a very limited monetary economy here.

-There are only a few areas of private enterprise that add real value to the local economy and also provide a fulfilling vocation.
-These are mostly from the arts, crafts trade and knowledge industries, such as teaching, Indigenous knowledge, and research.
+There are only a few areas of private enterprise that add real value to the local economy and provide a fulfilling vocation.
+These are mostly from the arts, crafts trade and knowledge industries such as; teaching, Indigenous knowledge, and research.
 There is almost no primary production, with locally controlled market gardens just starting to become real possibilities (although hampered by the difficulties of finding a motivated workforce, and constant attempts by the DC to force community gardens on people).
 This stands in stark contrast to the mission history when all the missions had thriving gardens.
 A sustainable tourist industry is also only just starting to spread it wings.

-We need to remember that the economy is not just about the money – the real ecomony involves the transfer and transformation of all valuables.
+We need to remember that the economy is not just about the money – the real economy involves the transfer and transformation of all valuables.
 These include all forms of sweat (hard work and labour, including parenting), using land resources and primary production (growing things).
-Many Yolŋu people contribute to the local economy through land management and harvesting traditional foods.
-For a few young men this is almost a full time job.
+Many Yolŋu people contribute to the local economy through land management and harvesting traditional foods, for a few young men this is almost a full time job.
 While money is rarely exchanged for Yolŋu food items, the food is exchanged through reciprocal generosity and kin relationships.
 Yolŋu native food items are highly valued and are important contributions to the families’ real income and nutrition.
 Significant local elders in Arnhem Land communities also contribute huge amounts of time to governance, dispute resolution and generally maintaining social order through Indigenous systems.
 This work is mostly devoted to the Indigenous domain – that part of Aboriginal communities that non-Indigenous personnel rarely participate in.
 In addition to this some of them also participate, with difficulty, in the Dominant Culture governance system.
 This energy is of huge value and is almost always unpaid, and thus remains an important labour contribution to the economy.

 In painting this picture, I am not judging people’s use of money or suggesting they need higher incomes.
 History show that when incomes increase rapidly in Indigenous communities, money tends to be devalued, creating dependency and even loss of purpose (see previous article).
 My focus here is to ask how we can sensibly help people to develop the local economy under these conditions.
 The answer I believe is found in matching economic policy to support people’s real needs and motivations, while challenging welfare dependency.
 This is the topic of the Part 3.